Staging and grading of ovarian cancer

 Stage 3a2

-Very small amounts of cancer have spread to the peritoneum, outside the pelvis.
-There may also be cancer in the lymph nodes in the tummy area (abdomen).
+Very small amounts of cancer have spread to parts of the peritoneum outside the pelvis.
+Cancer may also be in the retroperitoneal nodes.

 Stage 3b

-There are areas of cancer on the peritoneum, outside the pelvis.
-These areas are less than 2cm in diameter.
-There may also be cancer in the lymph nodes in the tummy.
+The cancer is in parts of the peritoneum outside the pelvis.
+These areas are up to 2cm in diameter.
+Cancer may also be in the retroperitoneal nodes.

 Stage 3c

-There are areas of cancer on the peritoneum, outside the pelvis, that are larger than 2cm in diameter.
-There may also be cancer in the lymph nodes in the tummy.
-The cancer may have spread to the capsule surrounding the liver and spleen, but not inside these organs.
+Cancer is in parts of the peritoneum outside the pelvis.
+These areas are larger than 2cm in diameter.
+Cancer may also be in the retroperitoneal nodes.
+It may have spread to the capsule that surrounds the liver and spleen, but not inside these organs.

 Stage 4